Mount Allison University prides itself on the quality and personal nature of its Convocation.

 It is rightly a colourful occasion filled with music and pageantry in celebration of your achievement.
 Because there will not be an opportunity to rehearse the ceremony with the graduating students, it will be helpful if you take the time to acquaint yourself with the logistical details of the procession and degree granting process.
 On Convocation Day there will be a number of marshals available to direct you.

-On Convocation Day the student procession, which forms in the Athletic Centre, is marshaled according to degrees and in order of classes of degree, e.g. BA with First Class honours with distinction, First Class Honours, Honours with distinction, Honours, BA with distinction, BA, etc. Students therefore need to be ordered in this way for seating so that they can move to the stage for presentation according to this pattern.
+On Convocation Day the student procession, which forms in the PCCA, is marshaled according to degrees and in order of classes of degree, e.g. BA with First Class honours with distinction, First Class Honours, Honours with distinction, Honours, BA with distinction, BA, etc. Students therefore need to be ordered in this way for seating so that they can move to the stage for presentation according to this pattern.

 Tips to help make this process go smoothly: